The Combined Authority is funding several projects which will prepare young people for the economic opportunities of the future.

 The project includes: two experienced astronomers attending the school to run planetarium shows and workshops, provision of a telescope and tuition for hands-on learning, use of a dedicated website filled with activities and lesson plans, curated by Observatory staff and opportunities for feeder primary schools to get involved.

 A project working with first and primary schools to showcase to children, parents and teachers the links between the region’s industrial and creative traditions and highlight possible careers.

 Activities in schools include workshops, teacher Continued Professional Development (CPD), loan boxes for nursery/reception, family story time and family workshops.

-A STEM club for up to 20 children will take place during the 2021 school summer holidays.
+A STEM club for up to 20 children took place during the 2021 school summer holidays.